 Posts Tagged ‘california’

-Prepare Your Properties: Heavy Rain and Flooding Expected This Week
+Read MorePreparing Your Properties for Heavy Rain and Flooding

-Southern California is bracing for a prolonged storm that could bring periods of heavy rain, flooding, and even isolated tornado activity through the weekend.
-Property managers and building owners should take precautions now to protect tenants, staff, and assets.
+Southern California braced for a prolonged storm that brought periods of heavy rain, flooding, and even isolated tornado activity.
+Property managers and building owners should always take precautions to protect tenants, staff, and assets.

 Read MoreThe Costly Code Challenge Facing California Buildings